 Rule

-In the bathroom, stay calm and quiet.
-Avoid loud conversations, laughter, or noisy behavior.
+In the bathroom, remain quiet and calm.
+Avoid loud conversations, laughter, and boisterous behavior.

 Appropriate Behavior

-In family baths or private baths, a more relaxed atmosphere is acceptable.
+In family baths or private baths, a slightly more relaxed atmosphere is acceptable.

 Rule